ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

 ---
+layout: essay
+type: essay
+title: I thought Java WAS Javascript
-date: 2023-08-31
+date: 2021-08-31
 labels:
   - Javascript
   - Learning
-layout: essay
-title: "I thought Java WAS Javascript"
-type: essay
 ---

 Even though I am in my third year of the ICS program, I am embarrassed to admit that I thought Java and Javascript were the same thing.
 I